 Kawagoe Hikawa Shrine Information

 Cost: free to roam the grounds and take photos.
 If you wish to worship you can use anything from a 1 yen contribution.
 Omikuji, religious fortunes, cost about 300 yen on average.
 Amulets cost around 500 yen.
+The “koi akari” love lights are more expensive.
 Religious ceremonies and rituals have varying costs.
 As a guideline a 5000 yen donation or more is required for a ceremony.

 Events at the shrine